Liver cancer death is now the fastest growing cancer threat in the United States, special report

 What’s really behind this deadly rise in liver disease and liver cancer?
 That’s exactly what we’ll focus on today and, more importantly, address how you can protect yourself from harm.

 American Cancer Society report paints a grim picture about liver cancer

 Liver cancer, or hepatocellular carcinoma, is a particularly deadly form of cancer, with only 20 percent of patients surviving five years after diagnosis.
-According to a recent American Cancer Society (ACS) report published in CA: A Cancer Journal for Clinicians, liver cancer is expected to claim over 29,000 lives in 2017 alone – making it the fifth leading cause of cancer deaths in men and the eighth leading cause of cancer deaths in women.
+According to a recent American Cancer Society (ACS) report published in CA: A Cancer Journal for Clinicians, liver cancer is expected to claim over 29,000 lives – making it the fifth leading cause of cancer deaths in men and the eighth leading cause of cancer deaths in women.